-The school's Relationships and Sex Education Policy is available to parents on request.
+The school's Relationships and Sex Education Policy is available to parents/carers on request or from the school's website.
 It has been drawn up in consultation with staff, pupils and parents/carers and takes into account the views of representatives from the community.